Pi in the Sky: Neutron Stars with Exceptionally Light QCD Axions: Axion condensation in a dilute gas of nucleons

-For a given $\varepsilon$, if the $\mu_B$ inside the star interior exceeds the critical chemical potential and it is possible to nucleate the $\theta=\pi$ phase, axions would condense in the inner region and a domain wall with thickness $\delta R \approx 1/m_a $ would separate it from the $\theta=0$ phase in the exterior.
+For a given $\varepsilon$, if $\mu_B$ inside the star exceeds the critical chemical potential and it is possible to nucleate the $\theta=\pi$ phase, axions would condense in the inner region, separated by a domain wall with thickness $\Delta r_{\rm DW} \approx 1/m_a $ from the exterior $\theta=0$ phase.
 In the Fermi gas model, for $\varepsilon \gtrsim 0.065$, the neutron star would consist of three regions: a normal outer region with $\theta=0$, a metastable region which could, in principle, exist in the $\theta=0$ phase if the nucleation timescale was long, and inner core characterized by $\theta=\pi$.
 In the right panel of Fig.~\ref{fig:nmstable}, we plot pressure as a function of $\mu_B$ for $\varepsilon =0.3$.
 It consists of the three regions just mentioned, and the insets show the $\theta$ dependence of the free energy, which delineates the stable, metastable, and unstable regions.